EURECOM-CLOUDS-COURSE/StochasticGradientDescent/README.md

-# StochasticGradientDescent
+# Stochastic Gradient Descent
-Simple Notebook to work on SGD, first with a principled introduction, then with serial algorithms, and finally with distributed algorithms using spark
+Simple Notebook to work on SGD:

+* First with a principled introduction
+* Then with serial algorithms,
+* And finally with distributed algorithms using pyspark